Outlaw (Marvel Comics): Powers and abilities

 The Nigel Higgins version of Outlaw has exceptional skills with firearms.

 The Inez Temple version of Outlaw has some degree of superhuman strength, the exact limits of which aren't known.
 However, she can punch through brick walls with ease.
 The tissues of her body are somewhat more resistant to physical injury than that of an ordinary human.
 However, she is far from invulnerable and can be injured by weapons composed of conventional materials or with sufficient force, much like an ordinary human.
 Nonetheless she can withstand high caliber bullets without them penetrating, though she isn't totally impervious to them.
 In at least one instance after being shot with .45 caliber bullet from a moderate distance, Inez sustained no more injury other than some bruises.
 If injured, Outlaw is capable of healing herself somewhat faster from minor injuries than an ordinary human.
 Apart from her mutant powers, Outlaw has exceptional skills with firearms and with a lasso.

-Alternate versions
+Other versions

 Deadpool Pulp

-In re-imagining of Deadpool set during the McCarthy era, the Inez Temple version of Outlaw is a fugitive from the United States after she is accused of stealing atomic bomb equipment.
+An alternate universe version of Inez Temple appears in Deadpool Pulp.
+This version is a fugitive who was accused of stealing atomic bomb equipment.

 Deadpool MAX

-In this version, Outlaw is an insane asylum patient with dissociative multiple personality disorder with whom Deadpool has a brief relationship.
-She first poses as a psychiatrist to lure Deadpool there and extract his organs for illegal donations at the behest of a hospital doctor, but develops feelings for him and helps him escape.
-Later on, she reappears as Domino, asking Deadpool to elope with her as she reveals to be pregnant with his baby; however, the pregnancy is soon revealed to be fake and, through the trust of a Deadpool in denial, she assumes an appearance similar to Black Widow under the name "Honey Moon", in which Deadpool has her committed to the asylum again.
-She is seen later still as a Mrs. Claus-styled dominatrix called "Santa Clawz", with delusions of wanting to destroy Christmas by giving guns to children and forcing other inmates to make the weapons; only all they can do is draw guns on papers, and Deadpool and Bob quickly talk her down again.
-Her "Outlaw" persona only appears in flashbacks told by Agent X, another inmate whom she trained and asked to go after Bob and Deadpool for the US$10 million bounty on their heads.
+An alternate universe version of Inez Temple appears in Deadpool Max.
+This version is an asylum patient with dissociative identity disorder with whom Deadpool has a brief relationship.